KasparEtter/ef1p/pages/email/email.md

   If you want to write a mail client for a general audience, you have to support [IMAP](#internet-message-access-protocol).
-  If you have to deal with the intricacies of IMAP anyway, you don't gain anything by implementing a newer [access protocols](#access-protocols) such as [JMAP](#json-meta-application-protocol) as well.
+  If you have to deal with the intricacies of IMAP anyway, you don't gain anything by implementing a newer [access protocol](#access-protocols) such as [JMAP](#json-meta-application-protocol) as well.
   As long as all mail clients which people want to use support IMAP, existing email service providers have little incentive to support JMAP.